Common mistakes in report writing

 Information Overload Problems

 Writers often include every detail instead of focusing on what matters.
 This mistake buries critical insights under unnecessary information.
+Learning to write clear and concise reports eliminates this problem at its root.
 Readers abandon reports that don't get to the point quickly.
 The solution is ruthless editing and clear prioritization.
+Organizing data effectively in reports prevents information overload from the start.

 Kitchen Sink Syndrome